Happydas/Model-Identification/README.md

 tuning parameters to enable consistent model recovery.
 We present numerical experiments on 1D Burgers and 2D-Advection-Diffusion equations by adding Gaussian noise for discovering the governing PDEs.

+For more details, please read "Neural Network for Model Identification.pdf"